tomasszabo/devops-custom-managed-image/README.md

   --os-state generalized
 ```

-## 3. Create image version
+## 4. Create image version from VHD

-Create a new version of image (using previously generated VHD file).
+Create a new version of image (using previously generated VHD file):

 ```bash
 az sig image-version create \